IRA and IIJA Funding Opportunities for Retail

 Total NEVI funding: $ 62,818,576

-MDOT/MEA is reviewing applications from its first-round solicitation.
-The deaprtment anticipates awarding the majority of the funding to private entities.
-The initial round of funding will ONLY be used for projects along Alternative Fuel Corridors.
+MDOT/MEA has announced condition awards from its first-round solicitation.
+The funds went to private entities building projects along Alternative Fuel Corridors.
 MDOT plans to look at off-corridor, community-based investments in the future years of the program.
-The state also issued an EV Infrastructure Planning Survey, which will accept responses through May 15.
+The state also issued an EV Infrastructure Planning Survey, which received more than 1,400 responses.

 Additional Notes of Interest: Maryland is actively participating in the Multi-State ZEV Task Force to develop the MHD ZEV Action Plan that will provide a framework for meeting the target of at least 30 percent of all new truck and bus sales being ZEVs by 2030 and 100 percent by 2050.
 MDOT is also currently updating the Maryland State Freight Plan, which identified the need for EV infrastructure and the use of alternative energy sources for freight transportation vehicles, multimodal support equipment, or related applications as a strategy for consideration.